A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: A dual formulation for wavefield reconstruction inversion: WRI A dual formulation for wavefield reconstruction inversion: WRI ast

-In equation~\eqref{eq:denoise}, we can exploit the knowledge about the location and distribution of the physical source $\bq$, and design metrics for the wave equation misfit that are more suited for the problem at hand. \citet{huang2018volume}, for example, choose a weighted least-squares norm $\norm{\bp}\defeq\norm{\bp}_{\Sigma}=\sqrt{\<\Sigma^{-1}\bp,\bp\>}$, for $\bp=\bq-\A\bu$, with a diagonal matrix $\Sigma^{-1/2}=\mathrm{diag}(\bw)$ penalizing functions with a support distributed far from the point source location.
-Here, similarly, we select a penalty grid function $\bw(\bx)=\sqrt{|\bx-\bx_{\mathrm{s}}|^2+h^2}/h$ dependent on a parameter $h$ tuned to be a fraction of a reference wavelength.
+In equation~\eqref{eq:denoise}, we can exploit the knowledge about the location and distribution of the physical source $\bq$, and design metrics for the wave equation misfit that are more suited for the problem at hand.
+As previously discussed, \citet{huang2018volume} choose a weighted least-squares norm that penalizes functions with a support distributed far from the point source location.
+Some other recent work by \citet{symes2020waveform}, demonstrates that WRI is susceptible to local minima when no source-weighting is applied.
+Here, we then select a penalty grid function $\bw(\bx)=\sqrt{|\bx-\bx_{\mathrm{s}}|^2+h^2}/h$ dependent on a parameter $h$ tuned to be a fraction of a reference wavelength.
 With this modification, the Lagrangian in equation~\eqref{eq:lagr_red} becomes

 and only minor corrections are needed for related gradient expressions and dual variable approximation.
 In the experiments in the next section, we tacitly assume this type of source-dependent weighting.
 Note that source weighting cannot be trivially incorporated in FWI, since it is based on the exact solution of the wave equation.
+Beside the theoretical considerations in \citet{symes2020waveform}, source weighting is beneficial to enhance the resolution for portions of the model located far from the source position.
+We point out that the hyperparameter $h$ should be small enough to promote the focusing of the additional source term $\F^{\ast}\by$ in equation~\eqref{eq:srcweight}.

 Other potentially interesting modifications of the WRI$\ast$objective in equation~\eqref{eq:lagr_red} involve the $\ell_1$ norm, $\norm{\cdot}_1$, or weighted versions thereof, to measure the wave equation error.
 The basic rationale is to impose sparsity on the spatial distribution of the extended source.
 We refer to \citet{sharan2018fast} for a microseismic application.
-Following \citet{sharan2018fast}, we further suggest the so-called elastic net regularization obtained by replacing the $\ell_1$ norm with a relaxation that involves the least-squares norm: $\norm{\cdot}\defeq\norm{\cdot}_1+\norm{\cdot}_2^2/(2\mu^2)$.
+Following \citet{sharan2018fast}, we further suggest the so-called elastic net regularization obtained by replacing the $\ell_1$ norm with a relaxation that involves the least-squares norm: $\norm{\cdot}_1+\norm{\cdot}_2^2/(2\mu^2)$.
 This relaxation is key in obtaining an analytical expression for the dual objective, analogously to equation~\eqref{eq:lagr_red}.
 In this paper, however, we defer the $\ell_1$ formulation to future work, and stick to the objective~\eqref{eq:lagr_red}.